skoop7/Youtube_Clone/README.md

      - Title and description
      - Channel name
      - Like and dislike buttons
-     - Comment section with the ability to add, edit, and delete comments.
+     - Comment section with the ability to add,and delete comments.
    - New comments are saved in the database and linked to the video.

 5. **Channel Page**